danielsc/azureml-workshop-2019/1-new-workspace/2-dataset.md

 1. Navigate to the left pane of your workspace.
 Select Datasets under the Assets section.
 ![](datasets.png)

 1. Click on 'Create dataset' and choose 'From local files'.
+Name the dataset **'IBM-Employee-Attrition'** and then click 'Next'.
+Make sure to leave the dataset type as Tabular.
 ![](from_local_files.png)

-1. Click 'Browse', choose the file you had downloaded, name the dataset **'IBM-Employee-Attrition'**, and then click 'Done' to complete the creation of the new dataset.
+1. Click 'Browse', choose the file you had downloaded, and then click 'Next' to create the dataset in the workspace's default Blob storage. and then click 'Done' to complete the creation of the new dataset.
 Make sure to leave the Type set to Tabular.
 ![](upload.png)

+1. Click 'Next' through the following "Settings and preview" and "Schema" sections to verify that everything looks correct.

+1. Finally, in the "Confirm Details" section, select "Profile this dataset after creation" and specify the 'cpu-cluster' that you previously created as the compute to use for profiling.

 ## Generating a Profile